defi-wonderland/ZKchainHub-backend/README.md

 <!-- //TODO: add a boilerplate tool -->

-You can just create a new folder within `packages` and copy and paste stuff from other packages.
+Creating a new package can be replicated from already existing packages structure.

 ## Installing dependencies